-Human Research Ethics Committees (HRECs) review all research proposals involving human participants to ensure that they are ethically acceptable.
-There are more than 200 HRECs in research organisations across Australia.
+Human Research Ethics Committees (HRECs) review research proposals involving human participants to ensure that they are ethically acceptable.
+There are approximately 200 HRECs in research organisations across Australia.

 In Australia, HRECs review research proposals that involve human participants to ensure that they meet ethical standards and guidelines.

 These guidelines include the National Statement on Ethical Conduct in Human Research (National Statement).
 The National Statement requires many types of human research to undergo ethics review.
 It also sets out the requirements for an HREC’s establishment, operation and membership.